devongarde/ssc/README.txt

 3. Set the environment variable ICUPATH to point to the ICU home directory
 4. If need be download, build and install boost 1.67 or better (perhaps from boost.org)
 5. Set the environment variable BOOST to point to the BOOST home directory
+6. If necessary, download and install Microsoft's GSL library
+7. Set the environment variable GSL_ROOT to point to the GSL home directory
-6. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
+8. -EITHER- build with CMake 3.11 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
-7. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2017/2019 under Windows
+9. -OR- build with recipe\tea\ssc201?.sln in Visual Studios 2017/2019 under Windows
-8. If need be, download, build and install curl (perhaps from curl.haxx.se)
+10. If need be, download, build and install curl (perhaps from curl.haxx.se)
-9. Gleefully run ssc.
-It will break if you are insufficiently gleeful.
+11. Gleefully run ssc.
+It will not work if you are insufficiently gleeful.